SajinaPK/AWS_Learning/Solution_Architect/06_ELB_and_ASG/ELB.md

 - **Good to Know**

     - Fixed hostname (XXX.region.elb.amazonaws.com)
+    - Application and Classic Load Balancers expose a fixed DNS (=URL) rather than the IP address.
     - The application servers don’t see the IP of the client directly
         - The true IP of the client is inserted in the header X-Forwarded-For
         - We can also get Port (X-Forwarded-Port) and proto (X-Forwarded-Proto)